-- (a) Not more than 100 percent of the total amount provided per-Assisted Unit for capital may be provided for a COSR to address Project operating deficits attributable to Assisted Units. - (b) In order to be eligible to receive a COSR, the Application must first demonstrate, and the Alternative Process County must verify prior to issuing an award letter for the Project that, in lieu of relying in whole or in part on COSR assistance for Assisted Units, that the applicant or its development partners have done as required in either subsection (1) or (2) below. - (1) - A. Identified all possible federal, state, and local sources of rental assistance and other operating assistance to support the Assisted Units; and - B. Submitted applications or other written requests to the appropriate entity to secure Project-based rental or other operating assistance to support the Assisted Units;
+- (a) Not more than 100 percent of the total amount provided per-Assisted Unit for capital may be provided for a COSR to address Project operating deficits attributable to Assisted Units. - (b) In order to be eligible to receive a COSR, the Application must first demonstrate, and the

+CA Department of Housing and Community Development NPLH October 2020 Program Guidelines Alternative Process County must verify prior to issuing an award letter for the Project that, in lieu of relying in whole or in part on COSR assistance for Assisted Units, that the applicant or its development partners have done as required in either subsection (1) or (2) below.